Bullying Prevention Plan

 - Increased connection with student government on safe schools committee.

-- Encourage and support GSA group and activities.
+- Encourage and support GSA and Equity and Inclusions groups and activities.
 Staff representation included.

 Bullying Prevention and Equity & Inclusive Responsibilities